torq-lang/book-jv/src/book_introduction.md

     <dt>Enterprise convergence</dt>
     <dd>Enterprise workflows require applications spanning multiple departments and divisions.
 Initiatives, such as the "Unified Name Space," aim to tear down traditional silos.
 Torq provides a dynamic platform to unify the enterprise with composable services that integrate departments and divisions.</dd>
     <dt>Situational applications</dt>
     <dd>Recent advancements have enabled solutions that were out of reach only a few years ago, creating a massive demand for new solutions.
 Low-code platforms help citizen developers reduce software backlogs.
-Torq is a truly low-code platform that scale and execute efficiently.</dd>
+Torq is a truly low-code platform that scales and executes efficiently.</dd>
 </dl>

+Torq is a dynamic, gradually typed, concurrent programming language with novel ease-of-use and efficiency.

 ## Concurrent programming is hard, really hard